• Skip to primary navigation

 What are Käsespätzle?

-This dish is referred to sometimes abroad as “German mac and cheese” or “German Cheese Noodles”.
-Traditional cheese spätzle is a dish that has its origin in the region of Swabia, Allgäu, Switzerland, Tyrol, Liechtenstein and Austria (Vorarlberg).
-Although this recipe is mainly known as “Käsespätzle” (also spelt kaesespaetzle) throughout Germany, it also has different regional names.
+Käsespätzle are referred to sometimes abroad as “German mac and cheese” or “German cheese noodles”.
+Traditional cheese spaetzle is a dish that has its origin in the region of Swabia, Allgäu, Switzerland, Tyrol, Liechtenstein and Austria (Vorarlberg).
+Although this recipe is mainly known as “Käsespätzle” (also spelled kaesespaetzle) throughout Germany, it also has different regional names.

 • Käsespätzle (Germany)